https://invisible-island.net/ncurses/man/

 section "EXTENSIONS" below.

-While putp and mvcur are low-level functions that do not use high-level
+While putp is a low-level function that does not use high-level curses

-curses state, ncurses declares them in curses.h because System V did
+state, ncurses declares it in curses.h because System V did this (see

 Terminal Capability Functions